Division of Student Affairs

 Held annually since 1989, the Celebration of Scholastic Excellence was created to encourage academic excellence and leadership and to recognize students who achieved academically and demonstrated exemplary leadership.
 The first program was small in number but now yields over 800 parents, students and faculty/staff each year.

-Coordinated through the Afro-American Student Organization, this monthly experience is designed to provide transitional support for freshman students, promote leadership development and to offer insights regarding personal leadership and integrity for future student leaders.
+Coordinated through the Afro-American Student Organization, Freshman Connections is a monthly experience is designed to provide transitional support for freshman students, promote leadership development and to offer insights regarding personal leadership and integrity for future student leaders.
 Each monthly meeting features speakers from University departments and engaging workshops that leave students energized and equipped with strategies and tools to be more effective students and leaders on campus.

 The office offers specific leadership development training and networking opportunities for student leaders through workshops, programs, conference opportunities and other initiatives.
 The office seeks out future leaders not yet involved in an organization to participate in leadership services.
 In addition, the office provides organizational advisement to several student organizations.
 Involvement is key in the development of the “whole” student.
 It helps you become better connected to the university, it builds community, it allows students to discover their passions and strengths and it also helps to build their résumé.
 For a complete list of Special Interest groups and other opportunities for involvement, please contact the Office of Leadership and Student Involvement at 601.266.4403.